 Women’s Aid is part of the London VAWG Consortium, made up of six partnerships funded by London Councils to deliver a range of services for survivors of domestic and sexual violence.

-Women’s Aid is the Lead organisation for the Pan-London Domestic and Sexual Violence Helplines strand.
+Women’s Aid is the Lead organisation for the Pan-London Domestic and Sexual Violence Helplines and Data Collection Project.

 This project delivers specialist, integrated helpline services for all survivors of domestic and sexual violence throughout London providing immediate practical and emotional support as well as signposting to other support services.

-The project monitors access to refuge services to support the future development of provision in London
+The project monitors and reports on the availability and use of refuge services to support the future development of provision in London

-The Pan-London Domestic and Sexual Violence Helplines are provided by the National Domestic Violence Helpline – run in partnership between Women’s Aid and Refuge, the Sexual Violence Helpline – run by the Women and Girls Network (WGN) and the Sexual Violence Helpline run by the Rape and Sexual Abuse Support Centre (RASASC).
+The Pan-London Domestic and Sexual Violence Helplines are provided by the National Domestic Violence Helpline – run in partnership between Women’s Aid and Refuge, the Sexual Violence Helpline – run by the Women and Girls Network (WGN) and the Rape and Sexual Abuse Support Centre (RASASC), and the Male Victims Helpline run by Respect.